PrajaktaBhalerao/Team_36_Fake-Review-Detection/README.md

 2. Data Preprocessing:
    - Cleaned the dataset by removing special characters, stopwords , null values and removed duplicate values .
-   - Tokenize the text into individual words or tokens.
    - Done EDA.

 3. Feature Extraction:
-   - Utilize Vectorization.
    - After performing EDA came to conclusion that only few columns are relevant to the problem statement hence kept that columns
    - Dropped the unsused column from Dataset.